AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 For AEM logs (including apache/dispacher), web requests (POSTs) will be sent continuously, with a json payload that is an array of log entries, with the various log entry formats as described under [Logging for AEM as a Cloud Service](/help/implementing/developing/introduction/logging.md).
 Additional properties are mentioned in the [Log Entry Formats](#log-format) section below.

-There is also be a property named `sourcetype`, which is set to one of these values:
+There is also be a property named `Source-Type`, which is set to one of these values:

 * aemaccess
 * aemerror